Resources for New Dahlia Lovers

 Find it at your library or pick up a copy here.

 DahliaAddict.com has proved itself as the most comprehensive and enduring list of dahlias for sale by US and Canadian growers.
 It’s an awesome tool - you can search for over 3,000 varieties by name.
 The website will then show you a list of growers and the price at which they are offering that tuber currently.
-It automatically updates when a grower sells out of any given variety or closes their shop, which saves you a whole lot of trouble endlessly clicking through listings.
+All that is available for free, but subscribers pay a modest yearly fee to be able to see in real time when a grower sells out of any given variety or closes their shop, which saves you a whole lot of trouble endlessly clicking through listings.
+Subscribers are also able to view and leave reviews for suppliers.

 Facebook groups for Dahlia Lovers